 America’s Largest Classroom

 As America’s largest classroom, PBS is available to all of America’s children – including those who can’t attend preschool – and offers educational media that help prepare children for success in school.
-PBS is the No. 1 source of media content for preschool teachers and a leading place parents turn to for preschool video online, with content proven to improve critical literacy skills in young children.
+PBS is committed to bringing the power of media into the classroom - helping educators to engage students in new and different ways.

 America’s Largest Stage

 At a time when funding for music and arts within our schools is being cut, PBS is helping to keep the arts alive today and for generations to come by ensuring the worlds of music, theater, dance and art remain available to all Americans, many of whom might never have had the opportunity to experience them otherwise.
-During the 2014-'15 season, PBS offered nearly 600 hours of arts and cultural programming, which was watched by over 110 million people.
+During the 2016-'17 season, PBS offered nearly 600 hours of arts and cultural programming, which was watched by close to 110 million people.

 A Trusted Window to the World